Rights and Responsibilities of Aid Recipients

 - You must submit all required applications and documentation in a timely manner.
 You must reapply for aid every academic year.

 - You must maintain good academic standing, defined as a satisfactory (C+ or 2.3) grade average and satisfactory annual progress toward a degree (at least 28 credits per year).
+Some Scholarships may have different standards.
+Contact the Office of Financial Aid for more information.

 - You are expected to enroll as a full-time student (defined as taking a minimum of 12 credits each semester) and to graduate within the standard period of time; awards are typically limited to four years.
+The time period may be shorter for students coming from schools within the Bard Network.

 - You must participate in a loan entrance interview before the first loan disbursement can be credited to your tuition account.